 - Understanding Congressional Acts, Code of Federal Regulations, Office of Management and Budget guidance, and Service policies and guidance.

 - Issues arising from management and monitoring of Federal financial assistance awards, spending mandates, and the grants management process.

 - Audit findings that result from various aspects of noncompliance with statutes, regulations, and terms and conditions of Federal awards.

 Course Availability / Enrollment: This course is taught twice a year.
 The course is typically taught in June and rotates annually between the WSFR Regional Offices at either Sacramento, CA. and Portland, OR.
 Additionally, the course is typically taught in October at the National Conservation Training Center in Shepherdstown, WV.
-To register for a course, please click below on the link next to the desired course.
-Due to COVID-19, in-person training courses have been postponed due to social gathering and public health and safety concerns.
-Please check back on a regular basis for future virtual and in-person training courses.
+Due to impacts from COVID-19, the WSFR Training Branch will be offering additional in-person trainings for this course to address the current training demand.
+To register for a course, please click below on the link to the desired course.

 Tuition/Cost: Tuition is free (paid by WSFR Program).
 Students are responsible for lodging, per diem, and all travel costs.
 For classes held at the National Conservation Training Center (NCTC) in Shepherdstown, WV, please refer to the NCTC campus/lodging rates for lodging costs (includes meals) and campus/shuttle for shuttle service cost/information.
 For classes held in other locations, students will be responsible for securing their own travel and lodging accommodations.